jonathanmnovak/hello-world-snorkel/README.md

 * **Correct**: Given the ground truth, the number of correctly labeled data points per LF
 * **Incorrect**: Given the ground truth, the number of incorrectly labeled data points per LF
 * **Empirical Accuracy**: Given the ground truth, the overall accuracy of the LF

-### Preprocessors
-Preprocess data which is then used by LFs to improve the labeling accuracy.

-The preprocessing functions for this tutorial can be found in the `SpamPreprocessors.py` which uses a third-party package to apply sentiment analysis.

-### Keyword LFs
-LFs could be as simple as keyword lookups.
-Instead of having to generate a new labeling function each time a different keyword is used, Snorkel allows you to create a template function and use the `LabelingFunction` class to generate multiple LFs from the template function.

-See lines 63-104 in the `SpamLabelingFunctions.py` for examples.

 # General Thoughts